apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 In both cases, this leads to data conversions around steps 4–5, spending resources without performing "useful" work.

 This mismatch is important for columnar database systems, such as ClickHouse, Dremio, DuckDB, Google BigQuery, and others.
-Clients, such as Apache Spark and Pandas, would like to get columnar data directly from these systems.
+Clients, such as Apache Spark and pandas, would like to get columnar data directly from these systems.
 Meanwhile, traditional database systems aren't going away, and these clients still want to consume data from them.

 In response, we've seen a few solutions: